ant-tar/modMailchimp/core/components/modmailchimp/docs/readme.txt

 &rowTpl {default:mmc_row} if specified the chunk to use for each row in the form &formName {default:mailchimp} required if multiple forms are used in a single resource [names must be unique] &recaptcha {default:true} use recaptcha or not [default = true on unsubscribe, default = false on subscribe forms.]
-&listLists {default:NULL} include a form control to allow list selection &listLabel {default:'Which List?'} the label to use for the list form control &listControl {default:select} the type of form control[s] to output [radio|select]
+&listLists {default:NULL} if not specifying a list id, a comma separated list of lists to show in a form control &listLabel {default:'Which List?'} the label to use for the list form control &listControl {default:select} the type of form control[s] to output [radio|select]